arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 - With the Portenta X8: The system supports 1 Gbit Ethernet.
 - When combined with the Portenta H7 or C33: The performance is limited to 100 Mbit Ethernet.

-To configure the Ethernet settings, depending on the paired Portenta board, one must use the provided DIP switch located on the Portenta Max Carrier.
+To configure the Ethernet settings, depending on the paired Portenta board, you must properly set the provided DIP switch located on the Portenta Max Carrier.
 For an in-depth understanding of the DIP switch, kindly refer to [this section](#dip-switch-configuration).

 #### Using Linux